Chart Color Schemes

 Infrastructure

-Langford has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Langford has emerging levels of nearby infrastructure activity, ranking in the 37thth percentile nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project expected to affect the region: Canning City Centre Regeneration Program, Nicholson Road, Garden Street, and Yale Road Grade Separation; Principal Shared Paths - Bickley Road; 4WD Supa Centre Warehouse DC and Retail Showroom.
-The following details projects most likely to be relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified one major project likely affecting the region: Canning City Centre Regeneration Program, Nicholson Road, Garden Street, Yale Road Grade Separation, Principal Shared Paths - Bickley Road, and 4WD Supa Centre Warehouse DC and Retail Showroom.
+The following details projects most relevant to the area.

 Professional plan users can use the search below to filter and access additional projects.